 Previously, Amanda served as Director of Exhibitor Relations at Adopt Films, theatrically distributing internationally award-winning films from Cannes, TIFF, NYFF, and the Berlinale alongside maverick independent film distributor Jeff Lipsky.
 Key distribution credits include: Christian Petzold’s Barbara, starring Nina Hoss; Miguel Gomez’s Tabu; Ursula Meier’s Sister, starring Lea Seydoux; Jean-Marc Vallée’s Café de Flore, starring Vanessa Paradis; and Marie Losier’s extremely contemporary love story, The Ballad of Genesis and Lady Jaye.

 Amanda got her start in film working as an assistant to Meira Blaustein, the Executive Director of the Woodstock Film Festival, and to Ron Nyswaner, Academy Award nominated screenwriter of Philadelphia.
-Amanda is currently a Supervising Producer at Vice Media where she produces music videos, commercials, and documentaries about subjects like rappers, immigration, technology, and female-identifying DJs.
+Amanda is currently a Supervising Producer at Vice Media where she produces music videos, commercials, and documentaries.

 Notable producing credits include: Marc Meyers’ How He Fell In Love (LAFF '15), starring Matt McGorry (Orange is the New Black) and Amy Hargreaves (Blue Ruin); Adam Goldman’s The Outs and Whatever this is., starring Alan Cumming (2014 Webby Awards Nominee, Drama: Long Form or Series); Laurent Rejto’s Persephone, starring Academy Award winner Melissa Leo; Jeff Lipsky’s Molly’s Theory of Relativity; Ron Nyswaner’s documentary of Tony Award winner Mary Louise Wilson, She’s the Best Thing In It (SXSW 2015); Blondie, Steve Aoki, and A$AP Ferg music videos; production management for Brian Savelson’s In Our Nature, starring John Slattery and Gabrielle Union (SXSW 2012).